What is working capital? Definition and how to calculate it for your small business

 Working capital examples in different businesses

-The different operating cycles, cash flow patterns, and asset and liability structures between industries mean that a ‘good’ working capital figure differs too.
-Here’s some more detail on the types of working capital in different businesses.
+Different operating cycles, cash flow patterns, and asset and liability structures mean that a good working capital level varies by industry.
+For instance, a café might only need 10-15% of working capital per dollar of sales, whereas a heavy machinery manufacturer with slower turnover may require 20-25%.
+Here's some more detail on the types of working capital in different businesses.

 Working capital in construction and manufacturing